Robert Commanday: Career and later life

 Commanday reportedly quipped that he "flunked retirement"; following his SF Chronicle tenure, he aimed to launch an online news site for the classical music scene of San Francisco.
 He was motivated by the decline in the circulation of print newspaper, as well as his claim that much important and relevant information was ignored by local newspapers.
 Having secured preliminary funding from businessman Gordon Getty, he worked with his wife, Mary Stevens Commanday, to create San Francisco Classical Voice (SFCV) in 1998.
-The presence of an online classical music news website (particularly pertaining to a specific local culture) was relatively new at the time, and the site served as a model for various other websites, including the Classical Voice of North Carolina, Classical Voice New England and Classical Voice North America.
+The presence of an online classical music news website (particularly pertaining to a specific local culture) was relatively new at the time, and the site served as a model for various other websites, including the Classical Voice of North Carolina, Classical Voice New England and Classical Voice North America (run by the MCANA).

 Described by Janos Gereben of the San Francisco Classical Voice as an "inspiring gadfly to generations of musicians, audiences, and journalists", Commanday was a music critic, music educator and choral conductor.
 Among the major music critics of the U.S. West Coast, His career spanned over 50 years and he was unofficially known as the "Dean of the Bay Area's music press corps".
 Commanday wrote numerous entries for various editions of The New Grove Dictionary of Music and Musicians and the subsequent Grove Music Online.
-He was president of the Music Critics Association of North America two times, first, from 1981 to 1985.
+He was president of the Music Critics Association of North America (MCANA) two times, first, from 1981 to 1985.
 The ASCAP awarded him the Deems Taylor Award for Music Criticism in 1975–1976 and he won the 1975 John Swett Award from the California Teachers Association.
 Both the Il Cenacolo society and the Harvard Club of San Francisco recognized him as 'citizen of the year'.

 In his later years, he continued writing musical essays for publications such as the San Francisco Classical Voice and Classical Voice North America.
-Commanday died on 3 September 2015 in Oakland, California.
+Commanday died on September 3, 2015, in Oakland, California.
 He was survived by his wife Mary, as well as daughter Michal, and son David, who conducts the Heartland Festival Orchestra of Peoria, Illinois.
 Among his stepchildren was the diplomat J. Christopher Stevens, who died in the 2012 Benghazi attack.
 The Online Archive of California of the California Digital Library contains a substantial collection of papers by Commanday.